Let Contin capture your imagination

 Our map guide to the Forests of Ross and Cromarty will help you discover Contin and the surrounding woodlands.

-There are toilets in the car park during the summer months, and a small shop less than a mile (1.6 km) away in Contin.
-You'll find other toilets, shops and places to eat in nearby Strathpeffer, where there's also an excellent bike shop.
+The toilets in the car park are awaiting refurbishment and are currently closed until early June.
+There are toilets available at Rogie Falls car park which is run by the Highland Council.
+There is a small shop less than a mile (1.6 km) away in Contin and you'll find other toilets, shops and places to eat in nearby Strathpeffer, where there's also an excellent bike shop.

 Black Water Trail